willdickerson/optimal-voice-leading/README.md

 - `--print-graph`: Display the voice leading graph.
 - `--output-midi`: Save the MIDI sequence.
 - `--output-pdf`: Generate a PDF of the music score.
 - `--name`: Set a custom name for the output files.
+If not specified, the default is the current date.
 - `--chords`: Define a specific chord progression.
+Default is the "Giant Steps" progression.
 - `--range`: Specify the MIDI note range.
+Default is 40-90, which is the range of a guitar.
+- `--triad-type`: Specify the type of triads to generate.
+Can be 'all', 'close', or 'spread', defaulting to 'spread'.

 ## Examples